Swastikas, ‘white power’ spray-painted outside of Sikh temple in Orangevale

-A spokesperson for the Sikh Coalition reports early Monday morning residents found the vandalism on a sign in front of Guru Maneyo Granth Gurdwara Sahib on Walnut Avenue.
+A spokesperson for the Sikh Coalition reports early Monday morning residents found the vandalism on a sign in front of the Guru Maneyo Granth Gurdwara Sahib Sikh Center on Walnut Avenue.

+In a statement condemning the "neo-Nazi 'white power' vandalism," the Sacramento Valley chapter of the Council on American-Islamic Relations explained the Orangevale Sikh center had its grand opening Sunday.

 The Sikh Coalition is helping local law enforcement and the temple with the investigation, according to the spokesperson.